ZipTax/zip-tax-docs/source/index.html.md

 countyTaxCode | Applicable county tax code | v20+ only
 districtSalesTax | Portion of total sales tax from the district level | v20+ only districtUseTax | Portion of total use tax from the district level | v20+ only

+# Support

+For questions or comments please contact us via email at: support@zip-tax.com.